kristianserrano/card-hands-list/README.md

   - Reset Hand
 - Left-click to view the Card image in an Image Popout.
 - Right-click on a Card to flip it.
-- Drag and drop Cards
+- Drag and drop Cards:
   - From Card Hand to Card Hand in the Card Hands List.
   - Between a Cards sheet and a Hand in the list.
+  - To a scene (i.e., works with Card Tiles)